-The 2019B Bonds have been assigned ratings of: "AA-" with stable outlook by Fitch Ratings; "A1" with stable outlook by Moody's Investors Service, Inc.; and "AA-" with stable outlook by S&P Global Ratings.
-Each such rating reflects only the views of such rating agency.
+The 2019C Bonds have been assigned ratings of: "AA-" by Fitch Ratings; "A1" by Moody's Investors Service, Inc.; and "AA-" by S&P Global Ratings, Inc. Each such rating reflects only the views of such rating agency.
 Any explanation of the significance of such ratings may be obtained only from the respective rating agencies.
-Certain information and materials concerning the 2019B Bonds, the Authority and the Tollway System, some of which have not been included in this Official Statement, were furnished to the rating agencies by the Authority and others.
+Certain information and materials concerning the 2019C Bonds, the Authority and the Tollway System, some of which have not been included in this Official Statement, were furnished to the rating agencies by the Authority and others.
 There is no assurance that any such rating will be maintained for any given period of time or that it will not be lowered or withdrawn entirely.
-Any downward revision or withdrawal of any such rating may have an adverse effect on the prices at which the 2019B Bonds may be resold.
+Any downward revision or withdrawal of any such rating may have an adverse effect on the prices at which the 2019C Bonds may be resold.